telerik/ajax-docs/controls/window/getting-started/opening-windows.md

 Both the **radopen()** function and the **GetRadWindowManager().open()** method take two required parameters and can take four optional parameters:

-* **Url** - This supplies the URL for the content window.
-If this is given an argument of null, the **NavigateUrl** property set for the window on the server is used.
+* **Url** - supplies the URL for the content window.
+If the given argument is null, the **NavigateUrl** property set for the window on the server is used.

-* **Name** - This is the ID of a particular (existing) **RadWindow** object to show.
-If this is given an argument of null, the function creates a new window with a random ID.
+* **Name** - the ID of the existing **RadWindow** object that you want to show.
+If the given argument is null, the function creates a new window with a random ID.
 If a window with the provided ID does not exist, a new one is created using this ID.

 * *Optional*: **content element** — a DOM element that will be placed in the [ContentTemplate]({%slug window/getting-started/using-radwindow-as-controls-container%}) of the control.
 If one is provided and an URL is passed, the URL will be ignored.
 The *content element* argument is only available in the `RadWindowManagerInstance.open()` method, but *not* in the `window.radopen()` method.